decaporg/decap-cms/docs/quick-start.md

 >If `public_folder` is not set, Netlify CMS will default to the same value as `media_folder`, adding an opening `/` if one is not included.

 ### Collections
 Collections define the structure for the different content types on your static site.
 Since every site is different, the `collections` settings will be very different from one site to the next.
-Let's say your site has a blog, with the posts stored in `_posts/blog`, with files saved in a url-encoded date-title format, like `1999-12-31-lets-party.md`.
+Let's say your site has a blog, with the posts stored in `_posts/blog`, and files saved in a date-title format, like `1999-12-31-lets-party.md`.
 Each post begins with settings in yaml-formatted front matter, like so:

 ``` yaml